Step sequence: Single skating

-It is required that both junior and senior single skaters include a maximum of one step sequence in their short programs; senior skaters must include a step sequence in their free skating programs.
+Both junior and senior single skaters must include at most one step sequence in their short programs; senior skaters must include a step sequence in their free skating programs.
 As of 2022, junior skaters were no longer required to include a step sequence in their free skates; instead, they had to include a choreographic sequence because ISU officials wanted them to focus more on their program components.

 If a step sequence is barely visible or too short, it does not fulfill the step sequence requirements.
-Unlisted jumps with any number of revolutions and listed jumps with at maximum one revolution can be included in the step sequence without penalties.
-If a listed jump performed during a step sequence in the short program has more than one revolution, the judges will penalise this by reducing the GOE by 1.
-However, a listed jump with more than one revolution performed during the step sequence of the free skate will be identified and count as its own element.
+Unlisted jumps with any number of revolutions and listed jumps with a maximum of one revolution can be included in the step sequence without penalties.
+If a listed jump performed during a step sequence in the short program has more than one revolution, the judges will penalize this by reducing the GOE by 1.
+However, a listed jump with more than one revolution performed during the step sequence of the free skate will be identified and counted as its own element.
+A twizzle must have at least two revolutions to count in the skater's score.
+(Note: See "Communication No. 2788" for a list of examples of correct and incorrect combinations of turns in a step sequence.)